© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwmafan copper works flue is a scheduled monument protected by Cadw under reference GM566.
 View the official record →

-Cwmafan copper works flue is a Post Medieval industrial chimney structure located in Wales, designated as a Scheduled Ancient Monument under reference GM566.
+Cwmafan copper works flue is a nineteenth-century industrial chimney located in the Swansea Valley of South Wales, a region that became a major centre of copper smelting during the Industrial Revolution.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM566.

 Cwmafan copper works flue dates from the post medieval/modern period, and is classified as a chimney.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwmafan copper works flue is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM566.